zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 ## Test procedure

+In this section and unless otherwise specified below, the terms "[DNS Query]" follow the specification for DNS queries as specified in [DNS Query and Response Defaults].
+The handling of the DNS responses on the DNS queries follow, unless otherwise specified below, what is specified for [DNS Response] in the same specification.

-1. Create an SOA query for the *Child Zone* without OPT record (no EDNS) ("SOA Query").
+1. Create a [DNS Query] with query typ  SOA and query name *Child Zone* ("SOA Query").

-2. Create an MX query for the *Child Zone* without OPT record (no EDNS) ("MX Query").
+2. Create a [DNS Query] with query typ  MX and query name *Child Zone* ("MX Query").

 3. Obtain the set of name server IP addresses using [Method4] and [Method5]